iozozturk/scalongo/README.md

 This is a sample seed project showcasing new scala driver for MongoDb on Play Framework 2.5.0

-You may also check **scalongo-android** project (seed android application client) compatible with scalongo

 ### What is this repository for? ###

 * Bootstrap your Play Application with MongoDb